News

 Biography

 Jamila first engaged with VCR when she attended a Parent Café Training Institute.
 After this experience she went on to become an active Project LAUNCH parent leader and gained experience hosting Parent Cafés at Clay Academy of Exploration and Civics.
-She officially joined the VCR family in 2022 as a Family Engagement Specialist for Project LAUNCH, walking alongside parents and caregivers, connecting them to helpful resources and supporting them as they strengthen their family.
+She officially joined the VCR family in 2022 and now serves as a Family Support Partner with the System of Care, walking alongside parents and caregivers, connecting them to helpful resources and supporting them as they strengthen their family.

 Outside of VCR Jamila enjoys attending family friendly events with her children, along with all the adventures, laughter, and joy that comes with being a parent of multiple children under age 8.